botlabs-gg/yagpdb-docs-v2/content/core/command-settings.md

 ### Command Override Options

-These options are only available for individual command overrides.
+These options are only available for individual command overrides (**7**).
 To add a new one, go to either your global settings or any channel override and click on *New command override*.

 #### Commands